jarhat/u2l/README.md

 	u2l is [atm] a script that installs gentoo with custom pkgs and basic configuration files.

+## TODO

+	- Autodownload latest stage3 if none present
+	- Config Patching
+	- Binary Package Distribution
+	- More sets
+	- Switching to ck kernel patches and/or custom [?]

 ## The Goal

 	A fully fledged gentoo distribution